 The first few lines are the heart of an article.
 If you’re able to grab the attention of your readers, then they will definitely read through the entire blog post.
 So, your first paragraph should be well-written, clear and concise.

-Most importantly you should be able to convey the essence of your blog post, in the beginning, itself rather than the end.
+Most importantly you should be able to convey the essence of your blog post, in the beginning.

 Sometimes even a so-so story will be a winner if you’ve found an interesting graphic.
 Most readers are skimmers and a compelling photo will draw their eyes into the story, get them instantly involved, where a blurry shot or tiny icon-sized graphic might not draw in their attention enough.
 Besides the headline, the quality of the graphic is one of the main factors in drawing readers into your work.